Hadeedahmed254/First-Docker-Image/README.md

 # Repo to learn Docker with examples.
-Contributions are most welcome.

 ## If you found this repo useful, give it a STAR 🌠

-You can watch the video version of this repo on my youtube playlist. -> https://www.youtube.com/watch?v=7JZP345yVjw&list=PLdpzxOOAlwvLjb0vTD9BXLOwwLD_GWCmC

 ## What is a container ?